 Time to go meta.
 Indeed, stablecoin-collateralised stablecoins are a thing.
 Developers of such solutions argue that the propagation of fiat-pegged stablecoins confuses prospective users and has fragmented the stablecoin market.

-dForce’s USDx is one such stablecoin-collateralised stablecoin.
-USDx is an Ethereum-based ERC-20 token that’s pegged to a basket of constituent stablecoins including USDC, TUSD, PAX, and DAI.
-The composition of USDx’s basket is adjustable through on-chain governance.
+mStable’s mUSD is one such stablecoin-collateralised stablecoin. mUSD an Ethereum-based ERC-20 token that’s pegged to a basket of constituent stablecoins including USDC, TUSD, USDC, and DAI.

 How Stable Are They?